#CuriousGoat: How To Prepare For A Pandemic

 We're talking about regular sanitizer and soap here, not those labeled "antibacterial."
 There's no evidence that antibacterial compounds improve the effectiveness of soap and santizers, the Food and Drug Administration reports.

 Finally, don't forget the kids.
-Make sure they are practicing good hand hygiene, as well, Daughtery says.
+Make sure they are practicing good hand hygiene as well, Daughtery says.
 Have them sing "Happy Birthday" — two times — while they're scrubbing under the water.
 Then they'll be sure to knock off all those bacteria and virus particles from their skin.

 Thanks to our readers who submitted questions to #CuriousGoat.
-Want to propose a question for our next call out, on the topic of climate change and global well-being?
-Click here
+Want to propose a question for our next callout, on the topic of climate change and global well-being?
+Click here.